frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

     <%= f.submit style: 'display: none;' %>
   <% end %>

-  <td><%= link_to 'Edit', edit_workout_plan_workout_path(current_user.current_plan, workout), class: 'edit-link', remote: :true %></td>
+  <td><%= link_to 'Edit', edit_workout_plan_workout_path(current_user.current_plan,
+  workout), class: 'edit-link', remote: :true %></td>
-  <td><%= link_to 'X', workout_plan_destroy_workout_path(workout.exercise.workout_plan, workout), data: {id: workout.id }, method: :delete, remote: :true %></td>
+  <td><%= link_to 'X', workout_plan_destroy_workout_path(workout.exercise.workout_plan,
+  workout), data: {id: workout.id }, method: :delete, remote: :true %></td>
 <% end %>
 {% endhighlight %}

 Within each table data field we have the capability to either render text or an input form depending on what element we choose to show/hide.
-To begin with we'll want to display the workout text so we'll need to hide the input form field.
+Initially, we want to display the workout values so we'll need to hide all of the input form fields.
 Without even assigning a class to the input fields we can accomplish this task by writing some basic CSS:

 {% highlight ruby linenos %}
 .workout-rows input {